dirkvanrensburg/dirkvanrensburg.github.io/source/_posts/2014-11-28-advanced-metrics-collecting-in-appdynamics.markdown

 ### Overview

-A couple of month ago at [work][ecetera], I was tasked to replicate one of our client's [Wily Introscope][introscope] dashboards in [AppDynamics][appd].
+Some time ago, I was tasked to replicate one of our client's [Wily Introscope][introscope] dashboards in [AppDynamics][appd].
 The Wily dashboard displayed a number of status lights indicating how recently activity was detected from a particular client of the application.

 {% img center /images/ext_metrics_complex_dashboards_appd/wily_dashboard.png Example of the Wily Dashboard %}